 EDU 173 Becoming a Prof'l in ECE

+3 0 3

+Prerequisites: Non e

+Corequisites: DRE 097

 This course is an introduction to the early childhood profession.
 Emphasis is placed on the NAEYC Ethical Code, professional growth through involvement in professional organizations, and development of a professional portfolio.
 Upon completion, students should be able to identify professional resources and community partners in order to involve oneself in the early childhood field.